Furoin/plugins/README.md

-# plugins
+# Pyrogram Plugins

-🔌 Pyrogram plugins
+> A collection of Pyrogram plugins made by the community